awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 ### Evaluate Models \(API\)<a name="search-organize-api"></a>

 To evaluate different models, see the metrics in a search result\.
-To evaluate models using the low\-level SDK for Python \(Boto 3\), create a table and plot it\.
+To evaluate models using the AWS SDK for Python \(Boto 3\), create a table and plot it\.

-The following example shows how to use search to evaluate models and show the results in a table:
+The following example shows how to use model tracking capability to evaluate models and to display the results in a table:

 ```
 import pandas